marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 puts "150" + 42
 {% endhighlight %}

 We get `"15042"`, which is quite surprising!
-It's because `42` was implicitely converted to a `String`.
+It's because `42` was implicitly converted to a `String`.

 #### Example 2: User